Mendz/suggestions-webdev/README.md

-# Some recommended extensions and others for web development
+# Web Development Recommended

 <!-- Hi all, my name is Mendy Leizerovich and I work as a web developer.
 I wanted a place that I could save and share all the Chrome extensions and the VSCode ones that I use.-->

+Some recommended extensions and others for web development.

 These are the primary programs that I currently use: